speechbrain/speechbrain/recipes/ESC50/interpret/README.md

 Two neural network architectures are currently supported for this method: [FocalNet](https://arxiv.org/abs/2203.11926) and [ViT](https://arxiv.org/abs/2010.11929).
 In particular, FocalNet offers a neural network architecture that is interpretable by design.

+For more details, refer to our [FocalNet paper](https://arxiv.org/abs/2402.02754).

 To generate interpretations for the pre-trained FocalNet or ViT classifiers available on HuggingFace, use the following command:

 ```shell